 The Supreme Court is the highest court in the state and the court of last resort.
 The Court of Appeals is the intermediate appellate court for the state.
-Oregon is split into 27 judicial districts.
+The Beaver State is split into 27 judicial districts.

 Both the Supreme Court and Tax Court justices are voted into office in nonpartisan votes, and they serve six-year terms.
 Circuit Court judges are also voted in, by residents of their district in nonpartisan elections for six-year terms.